Williams High School (Arizona)

 Williams High School is a high school in Williams, Arizona.
 It is the only high school in the Williams Unified School District, which also includes a combined elementary and middle school.

+The district (of which Williams High is the sole comprehensive high school) includes: Williams, Red Lake, most of Valle, a portion of Parks, and a small portion of Tusayan.